garyfleming/beyond-frameworks/kicking-away.md

 ![](images/hurt.jpg)

-^^ What does it mean?
+^ What does it mean?
-^^ Sometimes we get hurt or injure ourselves for a while, maybe falling off a waterfall, ^^ Sometimes we need a crutch to help us for a while, because it's better than when we were hurt.
+^ Imagine someone at the top of a cliff, a waterfall.
+They slip, fall, and hurt themselves.
+^ They might, for a while, need something to help them continue walking.
+That's okay, but it's probably a crutch.
-^^ but we need to recognise when it's hindering us.
+^ It's better than hurting, but we need to recognise when it's hindering.

 ---

 # 🚶‍♀️🚶🏾‍♂️🏃🏼‍♀️🏃🏿‍♂️🕺💃🏽

 ^^ When we should be doing more physio, to be a bit more agile.
 ^^ so that we can walk, and run, and dance...
-Whatever we need to do at any given time
+Whatever we need to do at any given time.
+^ Just because something helped us in the past, doesn't mean it isn't constraining us now.

 ---